-This two-story, Greek Revival house was built on land that had previously been a cemetery.
+This two-story, Greek Revival house was built on land that was previously a cemetery.
 It was also the site of a hanging.
 Thomas Whaley purchased the land, built a home and operated a general store out of the first floor.
 After he moved his family to San Francisco, Whaley rented the house to a theater troupe and later to the county for a courthouse.
 You can visit the Whaley House; it's a museum now located in Old Town San Diego.

 - Yankee Jim Robinson executed by hanging